yamkum236/yamkum236/README.md

 - 👋 Hi, I’m @yamkum236
 - 👀 I’m interested in technology, coding and dance.
-- 🌱 I’m currently learning JavaScript, Python, HTML/CSS.
+- 🌱 I’m currently learning JavaScript, and HTML/CSS.
 - 💞️ I’m looking for a work placement currently.
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/jasmine-yamkum-b40685174/